Vennela-Vasireddy/Running_Notes/README.md

 > **DevOps Knowledge Book** - [Link](https://docs.google.com/document/d/10f2f9OY5spIjY_WiViUZK_q38fAK8AWpExL_2Rumwz0/edit?usp=sharing)

+These knowledge books showcase my understanding of the topics I learned while I was studying.
 I don't claim that you will learn everything from these knowledge books, but you will gain an understanding of how things work.

-I would appreciate hearing your thoughts or feedback.
-You can reach me via email at *vennelavaasireddy@gmail.com*
+<mark>I would appreciate hearing your thoughts or feedback.
+You can reach me via email at *vennelavaasireddy@gmail.com*</mark>